-1 that administrations operating or planning to operate non-GSO FSS systems, for which coordination or notification information, as appropriate, was received after 21 November 1997, in the frequency bands referred to in considering a) above, individually or in collaboration, shall take all possible steps, including, if necessary, by means of appropriate modifications to their systems, to ensure that the aggregate interference into GSO FSS and GSO BSS networks caused by such systems operating co-frequency in these frequency bands does not cause the aggregate power levels given in Tables 1A to 1D to be exceeded (see No. 22.5K);
+1 that administrations operating or planning to operate non-GSO FSS systems, for which coordination or notification information, as appropriate, was received after 21 November 1997, in the frequency bands referred to in considering a) above, individually or in collaboration, shall take all possible steps, including, if necessary, by means of appropriate modifications to their systems, to ensure that the aggregate interference into GSO FSS and GSO BSS networks caused by such systems operating co-frequency in these frequency bands does not cause the aggregate power levels given in Tables 1A to 1D of Annex 1 to be exceeded (see No. 22.5K);

-2 that, in the event that the aggregate interference levels in Tables 1A to 1D are exceeded, administrations operating non-GSO FSS systems in these frequency bands shall take all necessary measures expeditiously to reduce the aggregate epfd levels to those given in Tables 1A to 1D, or to higher levels where those levels are acceptable to the affected GSO administration (see No. 22.5K),
+2 that, in the event that the aggregate interference levels in Tables 1A to 1D of Annex 1 are exceeded, administrations operating non-GSO FSS systems in these frequency bands shall take all necessary measures expeditiously to reduce the aggregate epfd levels to the limits given in Tables 1A to 1D of Annex 1, or to higher levels where those levels are acceptable to the affected GSO administration (see No. 22.5K);

+3 that, since the limits of Tables 1A to 1D of Annex 1 were based on the assumption that 3.5 non-GSO FSS systems would operate simultaneously, once there are at least 4 non-GSO systems1 operating co-frequency in at least one of the frequency bands indicated in Tables 1A to 1D of Annex 1, the concerned administrations participating in this process of epfd calculation shall hold consultation meetings as needed, but not earlier than when the methodologies mentioned in invites the ITU Radiocommunication Sector 1 and 2 are approved and made available to the membership;

+4 that consultation meetings shall start either once the methodologies in invites the ITU Radiocommunication Sector 1 and 2 are available or after 1 June 2027, whichever comes first;

+5 that those administrations participating in the consultation meeting shall designate one administration that shall communicate to the Bureau the results of any technical or operational amendment to the relevant non-GSO FSS systems following the application of resolves 2 above;

+6 that any amendment to the relevant non-GSO FSS systems mentioned in resolves 5 above shall not affect the regulatory status of the affected non-GSO systems, including following any modifications to their published characteristics;

+7 in case it is identified that the limits of Tables 1A to 1D of Annex 1 are exceeded before the methodologies mentioned in invites the ITU Radiocommunication Sector 1 and 2 are approved and made available to the membership, the Terms of Reference included in Annex 2 shall be used by the relevant administrations in application of the provisions included in No. 22.5K of the Radio Regulations,

 invites the ITU Radiocommunication Sector

-1 to continue its studies and to develop , as appropriate, a suitable methodology for calculating the aggregate epfd produced by all non-GSO FSS systems operating or planning to operate co-frequency in the frequency bands referred to in considering a) above into GSO FSS and GSO BSS networks, which may be used to determine whether the systems are in compliance with the aggregate power levels given in Tables 1A to 1D;
+1 to continue, as a matter of urgency, its studies and to develop , as appropriate, a suitable methodology for calculating the aggregate epfd produced by the deployed satellites of all non-GSO FSS systems, which may be used to determine whether the systems are in compliance with the aggregate power levels given in Tables 1A to 1D of Annex 1, taking into account relevant elements of Recommendation ITU-R S.1588 and Recommendation ITU-R S.1503, as appropriate;